abedkhooli/ds2/README.md

 * Outline (subject to adjustments): [tentative outline](DataScience2Outline.pdf).
 * The course (48 training hours) will focus on practical cases and will include different algorithms and data types (including text and images).
 Trainees also work on a project and present it at the end of the training.
 * If a file does not open in the interface, use the __View Raw__ or __download__ links.
 Jupyter notebooks (.ipynb files), can be opened with the [nbviewer] (https://nbviewer.jupyter.org/) if they fail to open directly from Github.
 * Datasets and general resources: see resources and datasets in the [Data Science Foundations](../../../ds1/) part.
+Also, check this [Kaggle wiki](https://www.kaggle.com/wiki/Satendra) for additional links.
 * You should have a GitHub account by now (create one if you don't).
 Also, make sure you follow the trainer on GitHub.
 * All material here is provided under the __Creative Commons Non Commercial License__: [CC BY-NC 4.0] (https://creativecommons.org/licenses/by-nc/4.0/)